katpavan/katpavan.github.io/portfolio.md

 - [Legends of Venari](https://legendsofvenari.com/) - Merging NFTs with a creature collection RPG.

 ## AI
-- [Aethero](https://aethero.com/) - Aethero Space lets spacecraft process data in real-time with onboard edge compute.
+- [Aethero](https://aethero.com/) - Aethero builds space computers for satellites to instantaneously process data on the edge.

 ## Healthcare